Nllii/jobfilter/README.md

 ## Things todo, that don't really improve the quality of the program.

 - [ ] Remove api_keys.
+- [ ] Finish indeed? (http://jooble.org) ...
+Need to find duplicated  and remove it.
 - [ ] Finish terminal options
 - [ ] finish writing the functions to include search parameters.
 - [ ] use pandas to fix the CSV.